Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 ///// ============ Change Log ============ /////

+April 13th 2022 v1.55d

+- Adds Drunk as a condition effecting all rolls.
+- Fixed Carouser RT results not displaying properly

 April 6th 2022 v1.55c

 - Improved Armor Qualities, now displays selected options at top of attack rolls.
 New checkboxes in the Armor Tab.